DamilolaAhmadu/Movie-Recommendation/README.md

 The business objectives are :
 1. To create a Collaborative Filtering based Movie Recommendation Systems
-2. Predict the ratings a user would give to a movie that he has not yet rated
+2. Predict the ratings a user would give to movies that he has not yet rated
 3. Minimize the differences between predicted and actual ratings (RMSE and MAPE)

 ## Data Collection :